DIY Vertical Garden

 - 2″ exterior screws

-- screw gun (this is Peter’s favorite impact driver)
+- screw gun (this is Peter’s favorite impact driver/drill set)

 - phillips drill bit

-- chop saw or less expensive skill saw (these are Peter’s recommendations)
+- chop saw or less expensive circular saw (these are Peter’s recommendations)

 - speed square